-Future Land Use Map Amendment - 1000 feet Zoning with Traffic Impact Analysis (TIA) - 600 feet
+Future Land Use Map Amendment and Zoning with Traffic Impact Analysis (TIA)

 5. In the “Generate Address List” window, click the first green button labeled “Select Parcels”.
 Use your mouse to select the parcel(s).
 The selected parcel(s) will turn red.
 Remember to select all the parcels that are included in your proposed project.

 If you accidentally selected an incorrect parcel, click the second green button labeled “Clear Selection” and start again.